 - Whole-grain foods: brown rice, rice with beans, whole-grain pasta, whole-grain bread or bread with seeds;

 - Tubers: sweet potatoes with peel, yams.

-How to use carbohydrates to gain muscle mass
+How to use carbs to gain muscle mass

-To gain muscle mass it is important to eat complex carbohydrates throughout the day and before exercising because they provide adequate energy for exercise, and up to 1 hour after exercising it is recommended you eat some protein-rich food, such as yogurt, to facilitate muscular hypertrophy.
+To gain muscle mass, it is important to eat complex carbohydrates throughout the day and before exercising, because they provide adequate energy for exercise, and it is recommended you eat some protein-rich food, such as yoghurt, up to 1 hour after exercising to facilitate muscular hypertrophy.